alabou/bcp-006-02/docs/NMOS With H.264.md

   If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22 it MUST indicate the transport `bit_rate`.

-  Informative note: This definition is consistent with the definition of the bit rate attribute required by ST 2110-22 in the SDP media description.
+  Informative note: This definition is consistent with the definition of the bit rate attribute (b=) required by ST 2110-22 in the SDP media description.
 There is no such SDP attribute in RFC 6184.

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#packet-transmission-mode)